Bloody-Badboy/gms-hms-location/README.md

 ---

 # Usages
+Create `LocationRequest` object

-Initilize `LocationFetcher` in your activity or fragment
+Initialize `LocationFetcher` in your activity or fragment
 ```kotlin
  private val fetcher: LocationFetcher by lazy {
         LocationFetcher(